Secret Six (comics): Ongoing series

 In a new storyline starting with issue #10 titled "Depths", the Six have been hired by a new villain named Mr. Smyth, a slave trader.
 He is building what he hopes will be the world's biggest and only prison.
 He is also holding the Amazon Artemis of Bana-Mighdall prisoner.
 Jeannette breaks her out and was met with opposition from the rest of the team, who in the middle of battling with each other are interrupted by Wonder Woman.
 The Six one-by-one turn on Smyth and free all the slaves he possessed on his Devil's Island, ending with Deadshot killing Smyth in cold blood.
-Disappointed in the repetitive failed progress the team's missions have had since joining, Bane decides to take over as team leader with the approval of half the team.
-His first directive was to remove Scandal Savage as a team member and replace her with Black Alice.
+Disappointed in the repetitive failed progress the team's missions have had since joining, Bane takes over as team leader with the approval of half the team.
+His first directive is to remove Scandal Savage as a team member and replace her with Black Alice.
 After Catman flees to find the murderers of his son, he is followed by Rag Doll, Alice, Deadshot, and Scandal.
-Bane and Jeanette replace them with King Shark, Dwarfstar, Lady Vic, and Giganta.
+Bane and Jeannette replace them with King Shark, Dwarfstar, Lady Vic, and Giganta.

 John Ostrander guest-wrote Secret Six (vol. 3) #15 (January 2010), featuring Deadshot, and #23 (September 2010), a super-powered version take on "The Most Dangerous Game".

 The series has also had three crossovers with other DC titles.
 In 2010, Simone teamed with John Ostrander for "Danse Macabre", a crossover with Ostrander's acclaimed 1980s title Suicide Squad, which had been "resurrected" and given one additional issue as part of DC's company-wide Blackest Night crossover event.
 The crossover involved the Six being hired by an anonymous party (in reality Amanda Waller) to break into Belle Reve prison in order to rescue an inmate, only to discover that the mission was a trap set in place so that the Suicide Squad could apprehend the team and kidnap Deadshot.
 The crossover began in Suicide Squad #67 and subsequently ran through Secret Six (vol. 3) #17-18, and eventually reached a climax where both teams were forced to work together to fight off a Black Lantern invasion.
 In January 2011, Simone collaborated with Paul Cornell on a two-part crossover which began in Action Comics #896 and ended in Secret Six (vol. 3) #29, which saw the Six being hired by Lex Luthor to assassinate Scandal's father Vandal Savage.
 In February of the same year, Simone took part in another two-issue crossover, this time with Keith Giffen's Doom Patrol for a storyline entitled "Suicide Roulette".
 The crossover, which took place in Secret Six (vol. 3) #30, and Doom Patrol (vol. 5) #19, saw the Secret Six come into conflict with the Doom Patrol after being hired to forcibly take over the team's home country of Oolong Island.